panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-29-PMC/2020-01-29-PMC_Meeting.md

 Agenda
 ------

-1. Feedback from Executive Committee meeting
+1. Feedback from Executive Board meeting

 2. Dates + Draft agenda for the Review meeting in Brussels